 What about people who have not yet been picked up by ICE?
 They would need to wait for an arrest to make the request for an exercise of prosecutorial discretion.
 They can request this directly from ICE, even before their case gets to Immigration Court.
 Such a request would require showing upstanding behavior and the family tie to the U.S. citizen or resident partner.
 If the request is granted, the foreign national would essentially be put into legal limbo -- not deported, but not granted any permanent status, either.

 If the request were denied, the foreign national would be referred to immigration court.
 There, he or she should be able to renew the request for prosecutorial discretion.
-(The details and procedures are still being worked out.)
+(And should definitely check again on whether applying for a green card might be an option.)
 If granted, the case would be administratively closed -- which means put on a pending, inactive status.

 Unfortunately, DHS has backed away from its early statement that anyone whose case has been administratively closed can apply for a work permit (also called an employment authorization document or EAD) from USCIS.
 As of late December 2011, it began saying that only the people who have an independent claim to an EAD, such as through a pending green card application, can apply for one.
 (But if you had that, chances are you wouldn't need an exercise of prosecutorial discretion!)

 Is the possibility of prosecutorial discretion a reason for the foreign national to try and get arrested?
 No, this would be a highly risky strategy.
 Remember, it could still lead to removal -- especially if there's some subsequent reversal in policy.
 The very word “discretion” tells part of the story.
 This isn’t an absolute right, it’s a place where the enforcement agents get to make a personal decision.
-And unfortunately, as of late 2011, surveys showed that many ICE agents were deciding not to implement the new policy at all, seeing their role as to simply "arrest and deport."
+And unfortunately, in the early days of implementation, surveys showed that many ICE agents were deciding not to follow the new policy at all, seeing their role as to simply "arrest and deport."